tobeyesong/stockchart2.0/README.md

 ## Overview

-This project, initially developed a few years ago, focuses on the basic visualization of stock data.
-I revisited it with the goal of optimizing the application, especially for handling large datasets.
+Initially developed a few years ago, this project focuses on the basic visualization of stock data.
+I revisited it intending to optimize the application, especially for handling large datasets.
 The primary enhancement involves implementing a Segment Tree for volume calculations.

 ## Segment Tree Implementation

 Segment Trees are ideal for efficiently handling range queries, such as calculating average stock volumes over selected time periods.
-A Segment Tree can perform these operations in O(log n) time, which is significantly faster compared to the naive approach that operates in O(n) time.
+A Segment Tree can perform these operations in O(log n) time, which is significantly faster than the naive approach operating in O(n) time.
 This efficiency becomes increasingly critical as the dataset size grows.

+Not too dissimilar to merge sort, the idea here is to break up the array into segments by a branching factor of two to be more precise and have each node represent a progressively smaller range.
+We break up the array into two equal halves, and each node represents a range (which are basically indices of arrays).

 ### Key Features:

 - **SegmentTree Class**: This class stores summed data across ranges, enabling ultra-fast data retrieval for those ranges.
 The tree is constructed recursively.
-- **React `useMemo` Hook**: To ensure that the Segment Tree is rebuilt only when the data changes, I used React's `useMemo` hook.
+- **React `useMemo` Hook**: I used React's' useMemo' hook to ensure that the Segment Tree is rebuilt only when the data changes.
 - **Optimized Volume Calculations**: The `LineChartSection` component utilizes this Segment Tree to perform fast volume calculations, particularly when the user zooms and pans the chart.

 ## Algolia Integration